phigme89/hello-world/README.md

 # hello-world
-his repository is for practicing the gibhub flow
+his repository is for practicing the github flow